asayers/recipes/drinks/fruit_cup.md

 Sayers' No. 1
 =============

-A refreshing summer fruit cup made with Triple Sec and Elderflower Codial, on a base of gin infused with the peel of oranges and lemons.
+A refreshing summer fruit cup made with triple sec and elderflower cordial, on a base of gin infused with the peel of oranges and lemons.
 Makes 70cl of fruit cup, 2.8L when mixed to serve.

 Ingredients